Polariod fakery made with a simple-to-use utility downloadable from here.

 A reader reminds me that athletics meetings were held on Victoria Square – formerly known as the Government Acre – before the move to Athletic Park on the Greenbelt at the Hamilton Road (SH1) Vogal Street corner.
 As I recall running at least the one meeting on the square the move must have happened around 1960 when I was intermediate / middle school age – please correct me if I am wrong.
 Athletic Park is on the left as you slow for the 50k sign travelling into Cambridge from the north west on the Hamilton Cambridge road.

 It’s waka ama week at Lake Karapiro this week the 19th – 23rd January 2010.
-This morning I spent an hour mooching about chatting and taking photos.
-Thanks to each and every one of you for happily taking part in my random guy walks up and asks to take your photo behind the scenes at waka ama project – thanks especially to Ralph for the cool ‘cover shot’ and thanks also to those in the couple of sneaky shots.
-The annual National Waka Ama Sprint Championships are being streamed live – click the logo below.
-The other photographs are here.
-PS if you want to add some information for the record use the comments function below.
+This morning I spent an hour mooching about chatting and taking photos – thanks to each and every one of you for happily taking part in my random guy walks up and asks to take your photo behind the scenes at waka ama project – thanks especially to Ralph for the cool ‘cover shot’ and thanks also to those in the couple of sneaky shots.

 Subscribe to GRINZ and keep up with all things photography in NZ.
 Email for your subscription firstname.lastname@example.org